 During the course of its operations, the Foundation may be exposed to various forms of litigation, claims and assessments.
-As of June 30, 2017, management was not aware of any such matters that could have a material effect on the Foundation's financial position, change in net assets, or cash flows.
+As of June 30, 2018, management was not aware of any matters that could have a material effect on the its financial position, change in net assets, or cash flows.